+Star rating of AC means how efficient the AC is in converting electricity to cooling air and is based on the Energy Efficiency Ratio (EER) for cooling.
+The earlier BEE Star Ratings were for normal fixed speed Air Conditioners and this could not be applied to Inverter ACs which are variable speed machines.
 In 2015, Bureau of Energy Efficiency (BEE) started a new Star Rating standards for Inverter Air Conditioners.
-The earlier BEE Star Ratings were for normal fixed speed Air Conditioners and this could not be applied to Inverter ACs which are variable speed machines.

-For inverter ACs, a new Star rating was proposed instead of the earlier BEE Star Ratings based on the EER (Energy Efficiency Ratio) calculated by the simple formula of,
+The earlier BEE Star Ratings was based on the EER (Energy Efficiency Ratio) calculated by the simple formula of,

 EER = Output Cooling in Watts ÷ Input Electric Watts.

 The earlier EER Star Rating was a very easy and definite Star Rating based on just 2 variables, the output cooling and input watts.
 But this same EER Star Rating could not be used for Inverter ACs where a 3rd variable comes into play, that is the speed of the compressor which results in different efficiency ratios depending on the speed of the compressor.

 When the inverter AC works at a slower speed the tonnage rating of the inverter AC goes down and when it speeds up, the tonnage rating of the inverter AC goes up.
 So, for example, a 1.5 ton inverter AC operating from say 10% to 150% of the nominal inverter AC capacity, becomes a 0.15 ton to 2.25 ton AC, depending on the speed of the compressor.
 Because of this ability of inverter AC to vary its AC ton according to needs, it makes inverter ac running cost so low that inverter ACs become the cheapest AC to run in India.